North Korean weightlifter sets new world record at Hangzhou Asian Games

-HANGZHOU: North Korea continued an eye-catching display in the weightlifting at the Hangzhou Asian Games when Kim Il Gyong lifted 111kg, setting a new world record for the snatch in the women's 59kg category on day eight of competition on Monday (Oct 2).
+HANGZHOU: North Korea maintained an eye-catching display in weightlifting at the Hangzhou Asian Games on Monday (Oct 2) when Kim Il Gyong lifted 111kg, setting a world record for the snatch on her way to gold in the women's 59kg category on day eight of competition.

 Kim's lift, achieved with the 20-year-old's third snatch of the women's final, thus eclipsed the previous record of 110kg set in 2021 by Taiwan's star weightlifter, Kuo Hsing-chun, who was also competing on Monday.

 The snatch is one half of the final where athletes hoist the bar up in one movement.
-In the other half, the clean and jerk, athletes first lift the bar up to sit on their shoulders and then attempt to hoist the bar up above their heads as they jump and land with one foot in front of the other.
+In the other half, the clean and jerk, athletes first lift the bar up to sit on their shoulders and then attempt to push it above their heads in two movements.

-The medal winners in this event are decided based on the aggregate of the best lifts in snatch and clean and jerk.
+Medals are awarded according to aggregate of best lifts in snatch and clean and jerk.

-Kim, who like several of her rivals sported knee supports in the Xiaoshan sports centre venue, had suggested she was serious about winning early on by opting to make her first lift on 103kg, at a weight so high only one of her rivals, China's Luo Sifang, was still lifting.
+Kim, who like several of her rivals wore knee supports and a large lifting belt, had suggested she was serious about winning early on by opting to make her first lift in the snatch at 103kg, a weight so high only one of her rivals, China's Luo Shifang, was still lifting.

-World champion from earlier this year.
-Luo, who was strongly supported by the several hundred-strong local crowd, matched Kim initially but then opted for 107kg with her third snatch, leaving the stage set for Kim to make her world record.
+Current world champion Luo, who was strongly supported by the several hundred-strong crowd in the venue on the southern outskirts of Hangzhou, matched Kim initially but then opted for 107kg with her third snatch, leaving the stage set for Kim to make her world record.

+In the clean and jerk, though appearing to grimace slightly more than in the snatch, Kim also made all three lifts.
+Her third lift was 135kg, 5kg shy of Kuo's world record set in 2019, but enough for a new Games record.

+Her total weight lifted for the competition came to 246kg, also a new Games record, but 1kg off Kuo's world record set in 2021.
+In a thrilling finale and roared on by the crowd, Luo attempted 140kg on her final clean and jerk lift which would have won it for her and equalled Kuo's world records.
+But it was not to be and she ended with silver.

 The Olympic Council of Asia (OCA) said last month it was happy for the North Korean flag to keep flying at the Hangzhou Asian Games despite it being banned over the country's non-compliance with global anti-doping rules.